ruihyx/sanajitjana.github.io/README.md

 ## 🚨 Forking this repo (please read!)

-This repositoty is fully Open Source, Feel free to clone this, yes you heard it right - you can fork this repo.
+This repositoty is fully Open Source, Feel free to fork this, yes you heard it right - you can fork this repo without asking to anyone.
 Before that please give me a star, fork it and customized as per your wish.
 If you face any dificulty you can connect with me <a href="mailto:mail.sanajitjana@gmail.com">mail.sanajitjana@gmail.com</a>.

 <br/>